 Our Frequently Asked Questions are here to answer any questions you might have about Glen Street Theatre.

 - How do I book tickets?

 You can book online, phone the Box Office on 9975 1455 between 10am and 4pm on weekdays or visit Glen Street Theatre during those hours.
 We accept payment by credit card (VISA, MasterCard or AMEX), cheque, cash or gift vouchers.
-Transaction fees apply with phone and internet transactions.
+Transaction charges apply with phone and internet transactions.

 - I have e-tickets; do I need to print them out?